Are you looking for information on the best beaches in Key West, Florida? You’ve come to the right place!

 If you are someone who likes a very chill time at the beach then this will be one of the best beaches in Key West for you.

-Only 300 yards long, this beach is the best beach in Key West to experience a good sunrise or sunset.
+Only 300 yards long, Rest Beach is one of the best beaches in Key West to experience a good sunrise or sunset.
 Let’s just say it’s a photographer’s dream.
 What it’s lacking in size, Rest Beach makes up for in mighty views!

-The beach has a yoga deck which gives you an idea of the vibe here (if the name wasn’t enough).
+The beach has a yoga deck which is indicative of the vibe here (if the name wasn’t enough).
 Although narrow, the sand is sugary white and the views are amazing.
 Head out to the Edward B. Knight Pier for a great view over the Atlantic Ocean.

 The beach is located in the same park as Higgs Beach and is just east of its bigger counterpart.

-There are several picnic tables on the beach and its opens daily from dawn to 11pm.
+There are several picnic tables on the beach and it’s open daily from dawn to 11 pm.
 There is no admission fee and you will find lots of parking.

-Dogs are not allowed on Key West beach unless you go to Dog Beach.
-It’s a small beach about 20 feet across and is quite rocky but the dogs don’t seem to mind.
+Dogs are not allowed on the beaches in Key West unless you go to Dog Beach.
+It’s a small beach about 20 feet across and can be quite rocky but the dogs don’t seem to mind.

-It’s not an easy beach to find as the signage is small; look for Louie’s Backyard as it’s adjacent to the beach and easier to find.
-Oh, and Louie’s Backyard also allows your dog to dine with you, so double bonus.
+It’s not an easy beach to find as the signage is small.
+Look for the restaurant called Louie’s Backyard, as it’s adjacent to the beach and easier to find.
+Bonus tip: Louie’s Backyard also allows your dog to dine with you!

 It’s not particularly a human-friendly beach but if you have a four-legged friend then this is one of the Key West beaches you need to head for so the two of you can still enjoy some fun in the sun.

 Simonton Street Beach

-On the north shore of Key West on the harbor side of the island is a tiny, often forgotten strip of sandy beach.
+On the north shore of Key West, which is the harbor side of the island, is a tiny, often forgotten strip of sandy beach.
 Mostly it’s just used as a stop-off to admire the view but it’s having something of a revival so it’s worth a mention.

 The area and amenities are improving and you can hire beach chairs and umbrellas.
 You also have direct access to the clear water of Key West harbor.
 The beach does have restroom facilities and a boat ramp for recreational purposes.
-The beach is quite good for swimming as it gets fairy deep, unlike the other Key West beaches, and when we last looked it seems dogs are allowed here too but please check.
+The beach is quite good for swimming as it gets fairy deep, unlike many of the other beaches in Key West, and when we last looked it seems dogs are allowed here too but please check.